hm-lang/core/proposals/README.md

 The `Output` field will be considered "write-only", except for the fact that we'll read what fields are defined in `Output` to determine which overload to use.
 This allows you to define "default values" for the output fields, which won't get overwritten if the function doesn't write to them.
+TODO: fields defined in both input and output might not be read-only inputs, they probably will get moved over to output for MMR purposes.  so we probably don't want to guarantee that `Input` is read-only

 Let's try an example: